Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Introduction

-This goal of this study is to implement a novel machine learning algorithm that disaggregates coarse scale remotely sensed products with auxiliary fine-scale data.
-The primary objectives of this study are to - 1) estimate SM at 1 km using SM at 10 km and other spatially correlated variables in the region such as land surface temperature (LST), leaf area index (LAI), land cover (LC) and precipitation (PPT); and 2) evaluate the SRRM-based methodology and compare it with the PRI method using a synthetic dataset.
+The goal of this study is to develop and implement a novel machine learning algorithm to disaggregate coarse scale remotely sensed SM using auxiliary fine-scale data.
+The primary objectives of this study are to - 1) develop an algorithm to identify contiguous regions of similarity in gridded images and subsequently, for each region, use kernel regression to estimate a disaggregation model for each region; 2) implement this algorithm to estimate SM at 1 km using SM at 10 km and other spatially correlated variables in the region such as land surface temperature (LST), leaf area index (LAI), land cover (LC) and precipitation (PPT); and 3) evaluate the SRRM-based methodology and compare it with the PRI method using a synthetic dataset.

 Section~\ref{Sec:Models} describes the theoretical details of the disaggregation framework based on self-regularized regressive models and provides a brief description of the PRI algorithm for disaggregation.
-Section~\ref{Sec:Methodology} illustrates the steps for the implementation of the SRRM algorithm and presents the disaggregation results for SM at 1~km and Section~\ref{Sec:Conclusion} summarizes the important results, concludes the paper, and outlines the scope for future studies.
+Section~\ref{Sec:Methodology} illustrates the steps for the implementation of the SRRM and presents the disaggregation results for SM at 1~km and Section~\ref{Sec:Conclusion} summarizes the important results, concludes the paper, and outlines the scope for future studies.